Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/local-prototype-to-agentcore/README.md

 ---

 <p align="center">
-  Built with ❤️ using AWS Bedrock AgentCore and Strands Agents
+  Built with ❤️ using Amazon Bedrock AgentCore and Strands Agents
 </p>